Jiri-Kremser/web/content/post/ipam-for-capv.md

 ---

-I thing the following two images conclude nicely the IPAM in CAPI.
+I think the following two images conclude nicely the IPAM in CAPI.

 ### What users want to happen: